Finding your comfort zone

 Example: A dozen rapids on Cherry Creek.

 Crazy.
-Overpowering current over large drops or waterfall with multiple opportunities for catastrophe and significant chance of injury.
+Overpowering current over large drops or waterfalls with multiple opportunities for catastrophe and significant chance of injury.

 You should: Probably not be here if you aren’t a trained professional.